Fast Ewald Summation using Prolate Spheroidal Wave Functions: Numerical results

 Gaussian window functions are defined as in Table~\ref{tab:reference_windows}.
 For the B-spline results, we employ cardinal B-splines of order $P$ together with the standard SPME diagonal scaling \cite[Appendix A]{lindboSpectralAccuracyFast2011}.

 Errors are reported either as relative $\ell_2$ errors,

 or as absolute root-mean-square (RMS) errors,

 where $\|\bm{a}\|_2 = \sqrt{\sum_{j=1}^n |a_j|^2}$ denotes the standard $\ell_2$ vector norm.
 Absolute RMS errors are used when comparing numerical results to the theoretical error models in Section~\ref{sec:error_analysis}, which are formulated in terms of absolute errors.
-Relative $\ell_2$ errors are used when comparing different mollifier and window-function configurations, particularly when the relative error magnitude is important for the analysis.
+Relative $\ell_2$ errors are used when comparing different mollifier and window-function configurations.